diaspd/Automation-Python/README.md

 <br></br>

 ## 📈 Project
-💰Bot in python to do some kind of stuff and send e-mails to people
+💰Bot in python to do some kind of stuff and send e-mails to people.

 <br></br>
 Feito com ♥ by Pedro Dias. 👋 Me siga nas redes sociais! <br></br>